nvallore/scowin_react/README.md

 # SCOWIN_Application

 The frontend development of the SCOWIN application using ReactJS.
-Here are the steps to be followed while running the application.
+Here are the steps to be followed while running the application

 1. Fork out the repository from GIT